Denise Drysdale: Career

 In 1989, Drysdale joined Ernie Sigley to host In Melbourne Today, and in 1991 began a Sydney version of the show In Sydney Today.
 The two programs later merged to a single program: Ernie and Denise.
 Also in 1989, she was asked to fill in on Hey Hey It's Saturday due to Jacki MacDonald being ill and subsequently leaving.
 Drysdale stayed with the show for over a year before leaving due to ongoing rumours of a feud between her and host Daryl Somers.
 Over the years both have denied such rumours.
 In 1994, Drysdale returned to host an episode of Hey Hey It's Saturday in Somers' absence.
 She also returned for one of the reunion shows in 2009.

 In the late 1990s Drysdale appeared in the reboot of IMT on the Nine Network.

 In 1998, she joined the Seven Network to present her own show for the first time, called Denise.
 This program lasted four seasons.

 In 2005, Channel 9 chose Drysdale as one of the 50 most important people on television for the last 50 years.

-On 7 October 2010 she made an appearance in the second of the Hey Hey It's Saturday reunion shows.

-In 2010, Drysdale joined Network Ten's new morning show The Circle alongside Yumi Stynes, Chrissie Swan and Gorgi Coghlan as host.
+In January 2010, Drysdale joined Network Ten's new morning show The Circle alongside Yumi Stynes, Chrissie Swan and Gorgi Coghlan as host.
 She remained on the show for two seasons, leaving at the end of the 2011 season.
-She reappeared as a special guest on the final episode in 2013.
+She reappeared as a special guest on the final episode in 2012.

 Drysdale regularly performed around Australia on the club circuit, often with her television partner, Ernie Sigley.

 It was announced Drysdale would join as permanent co-host of Studio 10 in 2016 after appearing as a regular fill-in presenter, sharing the position with Ita Buttrose.

 In June 2018, Drysdale joined the cast of Neighbours as Nance Sluggett.
 She made her first appearance on 3 October 2018.

+In March 2024, she was announced as a contestant on the tenth season of I'm a Celebrity...Get Me Out of Here!.
+On 10 April 2024, she was the first celebrity eliminated from the season.